 Buprenorphine and naltroxone are two replacement medications that replace an opioid that was abused.
 These are approved by the FDA to help ease psychological cravings that often interfere with recovery.
 The severity of a person's abuse or addiction of an opioid determines the length of the medical detoxification program, but the average program lasts three weeks.
 At this point, psychotherapeutic counseling should be incorporated to help with psychological and emotional issues associated with addiction.

 Inpatient residential treatment programs are most effective for long term recovery success.
 Medical detoxification protocols are overseen while group therapy, individual therapy or sometimes 12-step programs are available on site.
 Staying in a facility helps ensure the recovering patient has access to lower dose painkillers if necessary, or transition drugs to help leave their opioid dependency behind.

 Addiction therapists can help create individualized programs and supervise during the entire recovery process.
 The patient will be taught skills to continue living a sober life.
 These inpatient programs often last around three months.

-Outpatient treatment for opioid abuse and dependency is an option that may be necessary for some who cannot leave their responsibilities behind.
-Outpatient methods do work and have a substantially increased success rate when opioid maintenance is used compared to when detoxification is followed only using psychotherapy treatments.
+Outpatient treatment for opioid abuse (or OP) and dependency is an option that may be necessary for some who cannot leave their responsibilities behind.
+OP methods do work and have a substantially increased success rate when opioid maintenance is used compared to when detoxification is followed only using psychotherapy treatments.